Two-way player: Basketball

-Commonly used in basketball, a two-way player excels at both the offensive side of the game and the defensive side of the game.
+A two-way player in basketball excels at both the offensive side of the game and the defensive side of the game.

 Some of the best two-way players in the National Basketball Association (NBA) have been awarded the NBA Defensive Player of the Year Award.
 Michael Jordan, Hakeem Olajuwon, David Robinson, Kevin Garnett, and Giannis Antetokounmpo are the only Defensive Player of the Year winners to have also won the NBA Most Valuable Player Award (MVP) during their careers.
 Jordan, Olajuwon, and Antetokounmpo won both awards in the same season.

-Hockey
+In the Women's National Basketball Association, Yolanda Griffith, Sheryl Swoopes, Lisa Leslie, Lauren Jackson, Candace Parker, Tamika Catchings, Sylvia Fowles, and A'ja Wilson have won both the WNBA Most Valuable Player Award and the WNBA Defensive Player of the Year Award.
+Griffith, Swoopes, Leslie, Jackson, and Wilson won both awards in the same year, with Swoopes doing so twice.

+Ice hockey

 In the National Hockey League (NHL), the term two-way forward is used for a forward who handles the defensive aspects of the game as well as the offensive aspects of the game.
 The best two-way forward is presented with the Frank J. Selke Trophy.
 The term two-way defenseman is used to describe a defenseman who also makes contributions on offense.
-Occasionally, a player will be designated as both a defenseman and forward in has career; some recent examples are Nicolas Deslauriers, who was listed as a defenseman in his time in the QMJHL and in his first two professional seasons but as of 2022 is listed as a forward; and Dustin Byfuglien, who began his junior career as a defenseman before being moved up to right wing by the Chicago Blackhawks, then was moved back to defense when he was traded to the Atlanta Thrashers.
+Occasionally, a player will be designated as both a defenseman and forward in his career; some recent examples are Nicolas Deslauriers, who was listed as a defenseman in his time in the QMJHL and in his first two professional seasons but as of 2022 is listed as a forward; and Dustin Byfuglien, who began his junior career as a defenseman before being moved up to right wing by the Chicago Blackhawks, then was moved back to defense when he was traded to the Atlanta Thrashers.
+Brent Burns began at right wing, was switched to defenseman, back to right wing for a year and then back to defenseman.

+Only two players have won both the Hart Trophy (the NHL's MVP award) and the Norris Trophy (the best defenseman award): Bobby Orr three times and Chris Pronger once, each time in the same season.